 Currently used for its anxiolytic and relaxing effects, particularly in the treatment of anxiety.

-Kava is known to foster relaxation and promote a tranquil state of mind.
-Taken in normal amounts, it soothes without dampening cognitive performance.
+Kava is known for fostering relaxation and promoting a tranquil state of mind.
+In normal amounts, it soothes without dampening cognitive performance.
 This is primarily due to active compounds called kavalactones, which influence the brain’s neurotransmitters.

 Here are some general effects you might experience: